maxswjeon/ldap-rest/README.md

 ## Endpoints

-- `/public`
+- GET `/`
-This endpoint prints out public key in PEM format to encrypt the request payload.
+  This endpoint will response a successful JSON response on healthy state.

-- `/req`
+- POST `/query`
-This endpoint accepts request
+  This endpoint accepts query requests

 ## Payload